ForsakenX/forsaken-libs/README.md

 Normally on linux one would just set LD_LIBRARY_PATH.

-Although on osx attemptin to use DYLD_LIBRARY_PATH will cause the following error:
+Although on osx attempting to use DYLD_LIBRARY_PATH will cause the following error:

 ```
 Symbol not found: __cg_png_create_info_struct